DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS for beginners.md

 sudo systemctl restart smbd
 ```

-## STEP 8: Map Samba drive to access the network folder
+## STEP 8: Maping Samba drive to access the network folder
 ### A) Map Samba drive in Windows 11
 **Option 1: By the interface**
 Open File Manager<br>